Search Project Management

 Submit and up-vote Coveo product improvement ideas.

 Read blog posts written by Coveo R&D specialists.

 Those resources are also accessible through search (see Coveo Community Search).

 Your Client Executive is your main point of contact with Coveo.
 This person can answer all of your account-related enquiries, and redirect any other request you may have to the appropriate resource.

 For technical support requests, open a case directly through the Coveo Support.

 A Solution Architect can assist you in making informed architectural decisions and applying leading practices for your implementation.
-Every project receives up to three hours of consultation with a designated solution architect.
+Every project receives up to ten hours of consultation with a designated solution architect.
 This expert is assigned during the project kick-off meeting (see Prepare for the Kick-Off Meeting).

 The Coveo Customer Success team offers post-implementation services to help your search solution meet its objectives.
 Depending on your Customer Support and Success Plan (CSSP), you may or may not have access to a designated Coveo Customer Success agent (see Customer Support and Success Plans).

 A wide array of training courses is available for all Coveo products (see Training).